Your go-to guide to Bali’s best tourist attractions.

 Make the most of your island getaway with these amazing activities in Bali, from sipping cocktails in your villa and beach club, partying in Canggu or Seminyak, enjoying world-class day spas to watching cheeky monkeys in Ubud or bartering with locals in Legian for that Bintang T-shirt.

 The yearly pilgrimage to Bali is normal for many Australians and travellers worldwide.
 They keep coming back each year not just because of the fabulous Bali villas but also because the island has so many wonderful and exciting things to do.
 Once Bali gets under your skin, it can be quite addictive.
-I have heard stories of people having been to Bali over 50 times.
-This is why we keep updating this article (recently, January 2024) to inform everyone about the best things to see and do in Bali.
+I have heard stories of people having been to Bali over fifty times.
+This is why we keep updating this article (recently, November 2024) to inform everyone about the best things to see and do in Bali.

 Seminyak Beach is a great place for newbies to try and get the hang of surfing.
 Head over to Double Six Beach and rent a board, or go for a lesson or 2 with one of the local surf dudes.
 The price for a two-hour lesson is Rp 500 000 or AUD 50.
 This is such great value.
 Before you know it, you are riding the waves to shore one after another.
 One note of warning: surfing is very addictive, and you’ll want to do it daily in Bali!